xf00f/web3x/README.md

 - Take a look at the [webpack example](example-projects/webpack/src/index.ts) to get an idea of how to structure components to minimise builds.
 - Rely on your IDE and TypeScript to provide insight into the API.
 - Delve into the code.
 It's significantly easier to follow and understand than web3.js.

-## Missing functionality

-The current features have not yet been ported.

-- ssh
-- bzz